NoTheIdiot/WindogeOS/README.txt

 pls send me a solution.

 = How to such compile and run?
-- Install git, gcc, nasm, and qemu-system, grub-common2, and make.
+- Install git, gcc, nasm, and qemu-system, grub-common2.

 - Run this in your terminal, if you are on windows, install msys2 via this
 link: https://msys2.org and run the command for installing the needed